History of water supply and sanitation: Sewage farms for disposal and irrigation

-“Sewage farms” (i.e. wastewater application to the land for disposal and agricultural use) were operated in Bunzlau (Silesia) in 1531, in Edinburgh (Scotland) in 1650, in Paris (France) in 1868, in Berlin (Germany) in 1876 and in different parts of the USA since 1871, where wastewater was used for beneficial crop production.
+“Sewage farms” (i.e. wastewater application to the land for disposal and agricultural use) were operated in Bunzlau (Silesia) in 1531, in Edinburgh (Scotland) in 1650, in Paris (France) in 1868, in Berlin (Germany) in 1876 and in different parts of the US since 1871, where wastewater was used for beneficial crop production.
 In the following centuries (16th and 18th centuries) in many rapidly growing countries/cities of Europe (e.g. Germany, France) and the United States, “sewage farms” were increasingly seen as a solution for the disposal of large volumes of the wastewater, some of which are still in operation today.
-Irrigation with sewage and other wastewater effluents has a long history also in China and India; while also a large “sewage farm” was established in Melbourne, Australia, in 1897.
+Irrigation with sewage and other wastewater effluents has a long history also in China and India; while also a large "sewage farm" was established in Melbourne, Australia, in 1897.

 Modern age

 Water supply

-Until the Enlightenment era, little progress was made in water supply and sanitation and the engineering skills of the Romans were largely neglected throughout Europe.
-It was in the 18th century that a rapidly growing population fueled a boom in the establishment of private water supply networks in London.
 London water supply infrastructure developed over many centuries from early mediaeval conduits, through major 19th-century treatment works built in response to cholera threats, to modern, large-scale reservoirs.
-The first screw-down water tap was patented in 1845 by Guest and Chrimes, a brass foundry in Rotherham.
+An ambitious engineering project to bring fresh water from Hertfordshire to London was undertaken by Hugh Myddleton, who oversaw the construction of the New River between 1609 and 1613.
+The New River Company became one of the largest private water companies of the time, supplying the City of London and other central areas.
+The first civic system of piped water in England was established in Derby in 1692, using wooden pipes, which was common for several centuries.
+The Derby Waterworks included waterwheel-powered pumps for raising water out of the River Derwent and storage tanks for distribution.